Chapter 9: All Roads Lead to Rome

 Here is where the direction leads: Once Sunday rest becomes tied to planetary survival, dissent becomes ecocide.

-If you refuse to observe Sunday because you keep the seventh-day Sabbath (Saturday), you're not just religiously stubborn; you're actively harming the planet.
-You're selfish.
-You're putting your "legalistic" Sabbath-keeping above the survival of future generations.
+If you refuse to observe Sunday because you keep the seventh-day Sabbath, this is how they will frame it: You’re not just religiously stubborn.
+You’re actively harming the planet.
+You’re selfish.
+You’re putting your "legalistic" Sabbath-keeping above the survival of future generations.

 This is how persecution becomes morally justified in the persecutors' minds.